 The best handlebars will give you greater control and comfort while riding, and are a simple way to upgrade your bike.
 These are the best we've tested.

 The best mountain bike handlebars are the right width and form to give you control and comfort when riding your bike, whether you’re climbing, descending, riding cross-country or enduro.
-We’ve tried and tested many to bring you our pick of the best to suit the needs and budget of every rider.
+We’ve tried and tested many to bring you our pick of the best, whatever your needs and budget.
+Don’t ignore the significance the best mountain bike grips can make to your ride as well, while the optimal mountain bike stem can make a big difference to comfort and handling.

 Best 35mm diameter bars